jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 source, maybe something else ...

 * Being a mentor.
 Is there an early career systems librarian or two who would like a mentor?
-I've never tried this before, it's an experiment and we'll be learning from each other.
+I've never tried this before, it's an experiment, and we'll be learning from each other.
 Maybe it won't work out.
 The emphasis will be on the career and systems side as I'm not a qualified librarian.
 Of course, I won't charge for this. (*Update - 11/04/2018*: